 A collaborative conservation environment

-Zimbabwe is home to a number of experienced conservation experts, including African Parks and Peace Parks Foundation, who work in close coordination with government.
+Zimbabwe is home to a number of experienced conservation experts, including Peace Parks Foundation and African Parks (an AWE partner) who work in close coordination with the national authorities in the Zambezi Valley.
 This collaborative environment creates opportunities for shared learning and aligned investment.

 Government engagement in innovation